 Natural low-cost option: baking soda / green clay.

-Sunscreen is a real present ecological problem, with 25 000 tonnes discharged into the oceans each year.
-Its impact on marine natural environments is considerable, especially on coral reefs, which can kill within 48 hours after exposure to a toxic sunscreen.
-The best option currently seems to be the EQ ethical brand, We recommend.
+Sunscreen is a real ecological problem today, with 25,000 tonnes dumped into the oceans each year.
+Its impact on natural marine environments is considerable, especially on coral reefs, which can perish within 48 hours after exposure to toxic sunscreen.
+The best option seems to be the EQ ethical brand, which we recommend.

 - The following components are strictly avoided because of their toxicity even in small doses for corals: Oxybenzone, Octinoxate, Octocrylene, PABA (Aminobenzoic Acid) , Enzacamene, Octisalate, Homosalate, Avobenzone.